Tan Kah Kee: Personal life

 Many of his children maintained close relationship with or even married other prominent Chinese figures in Singapore.
 For example, Tan Ai Leh, his eldest daughter, was married to Lee Kong Chian; Tan Lay Ho was married to Lim Chong Kuo, the eldest son of respected merchant Lim Nee Soon.

 Legacy

 In recognition of Tan's contributions to education and society throughout his lifetime, there are places and establishments in China and Southeast Asia named after Tan or built to commemorate him, including: the Tan Kah Kee Memorial Museum in Tan's hometown in Jimei; the Tan Kah Kee Foundation, which offers postgraduate scholarships; the Tan Kah Kee MRT station along the Downtown MRT line in Singapore, next to the current site of Hwa Chong Institution.
 The schools in the Anglo-Chinese School family have houses named after Tan.
 Chongfu School's Main Hall is named after him.
-Tan Kah Kee Hall at the University of California, Berkeley, is also named after him.
+Tan Kah Kee Hall in the College of Chemistry at the University of California, Berkeley is also named after him.

 The asteroid 2963 Chen Jiageng is named after him.